Voice from the Stone: Plot

 Verena becomes more attached to the stone, listening to walls, the quarry and even Malvina's tomb.
 She tears her skirt one day and Lilia gives her a dress of Malvina's.
 This initially angers Klaus, but upon seeing Verena in a state of undress, he notices the striking physical similarity between Verena and his wife.
 Klaus has stalled on making a sculpture of Malvina, and Verena agrees to model nude so the statue can be completed.
 Verena starts dreaming about sleeping with Klaus.

 Verena catches Jakob listening to the stone wall in Malvina's near empty bedroom.
 She joins him and hears Malvina's voice, confirming that her spirit is living in the stone.
 Verena speaks to a picture of Malvina, promising to care for both Jakob and Klaus.
 She sleeps with Klaus after he finishes his work on the statue, and Jakob becomes friendlier towards her, though still remaining silent.

 Klaus feels guilty and decides to fire her since Jakob still isn't speaking.
 Distraught, and suffering from the same fever Malvina had, Verena pleads with Jakob to speak so that she will not be sent away.
 When she does leave, Klaus suddenly begs her to stay in his and Jakob's lives.
 She wants to ask Lilia's advice, only to learn that Lilia committed suicide on the day of Malvina's death.
 As she flees the house she collapses and is carried to Malvina's bedroom.

 In her fevered state, she has numerous hallucinations.
 She sees Lilia, then sees Alessio entombing her with Malvina, who runs her hand over Verena's face.
-When Verena wakes up on the bed, seemingly recovered, Jakob sees her and finally speaks, "I miss my mama", to which Verena replies, "I'm right here".
+Verena wakes up on the bed, seemingly recovered.
+Klaus takes her to see Jakob.
+Jakob goes to Verena, embraces her and says "I miss my mama", to which Verena replies, "I'm here, I'm right here".
+Jakob smiles and runs to his father.

 "Verena", who now wears Malvina's signature ring and plays the piano flawlessly, says that "I hardly know the woman I see.
 We are, none of us, quite who we were."
 Alessio is pleased to see that "Malvina" is back, restoring the happy family.